stephane-rbn/binbuddykorea-api/README.md

   DISPLAY_SQL_LOGS=true # or false to disable SQL logs like in production environment ENV_TEST=true # or false to disable actions only available in development environment
   ```
-- Run the database migrations to build the database schema: `alembic upgrade head` (to do after each change in the database schema and after pulling changes from the repository)
+- Run the database migrations to build the database schema: `alembic upgrade head` (to do after each change in the database schema and after pulling changes from the repository).
-- Optional: run `python seeds.py` to seed the database with initial data (only available in development environment)
+- Optional: run `python seeds.py` to seed the database with initial data (only available in development environment).
-- Finally, you can run the project using the following command: `uvicorn main:app --reload`
+- Finally, you can run the project using the following command: `uvicorn main:app --reload`.

 That's it.
 You're ready to go! ✅